nickgronow/deploy-to-gcr/README.md

-# Github Action for Cached GCR Docker Image Deployments
+# Github Action - Deploy to GCR

-An GitHub Action for deploying revisions to Google Cloud Run.
+An GitHub Action that pulls, builds from cached, then pushes to gcr.

 ## Usage

-Docker image

-In your actions workflow, somewhere after the step that builds `gcr.io/<your-project>/<image>`, insert this:
+In your actions workflow, insert this:

 ```bash
 - name: Deploy image to GCR